paramashiva123/Vehicle-Insurance-Project/README.md

 ![Database](https://img.shields.io/badge/Database-MongoDB-brightgreen.svg)
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-This repository contains a complete, end-to-end MLOps project designed to predict customer interest in a cross-sell campaign.
-The business goal is to identify existing vehicle insurance customers who are likely to be interested in purchasing health insurance.
+This repository contains a complete, end-to-end MLOps project designed to predict which existing **Health Insurance** customers will be interested in purchasing **Vehicle Insurance**.
 The project showcases a full machine learning lifecycle, from initial data ingestion and model development to fully automated CI/CD deployment on the cloud.

-The core of this project is an automated pipeline that trains a classification model, evaluates its performance against a production model, and deploys it as a live API endpoint for real-time predictions.
+---

+## 📖 About the Project & Dataset

+### Business Context
+The client for this project is an insurance company that has provided Health Insurance to its customers.
+They need a model to predict whether these existing policyholders will also be interested in Vehicle Insurance offered by the company.

+Building such a model is extremely valuable because it allows the company to plan its communication strategy effectively.
+By reaching out specifically to customers who are likely to be interested, the company can optimize its business model and increase revenue.

+### Dataset Information
+To predict a customer's interest in Vehicle Insurance, the model uses a dataset containing various customer attributes:
+* **Demographics**: Gender, Age, Region Code.
+* **Vehicle Details**: Vehicle Age, whether the vehicle has existing Damage.
+* **Policy Information**: The annual premium paid for Health Insurance, the sourcing channel, etc.

 ---